rwalters/prime_patterns/chain_of_responsibility.md

 ```

 One thing I want to note here is the addition of the private method `def divisor_found?` to `HasIntegerDivisor`.
 I wanted to keep the flow going, and line count down, in the primary `not_prime?` method, so I moved the `any?` check down out of the way.

+## Epilogue

+At the end of the article on the Strategy pattern, we were also left with just two lines in our `is_prime?` method, which may make it look very similar to the Chain of Responsibility we just went over here.
+The two biggest differences I wanted to highlight here both involve increased flexibility.

+First, we can add and remove `Processors` on the fly.
+If we had a range of `Processor` classes from which to choose, and the `successor` pulled from a database, we wouldn't need to change a single line of code to swap out processor objects.

+Second, we can put logic in the `successor` method to branch out in a way we weren't easily able to in the Strategy pattern.
+This relates to the first point, being able to swap on the fly, so that we can even loop back to an earlier `Processor` and take a different branch.

+Unfortunately, this can lend to dense complexity in unraveling the steps involved in a particular decision.
+This can be ameliorated by logging or some form of [a chain of custody](http://en.wikipedia.org/wiki/Chain_of_custody), but is still a factor to consider when looking to apply this pattern.